alexandre-lelain/js-extra/docs/api.md

 This function returns the number of occurrences of *toCount* in the *array* provided.
-You can either use this function to count the number of occurrences of a simple-typed value (number, string or boolean), or also use a predicate function if you want to count some complex-typed objects based on your own logic.
+You can either use this function to count the number of occurrences of a simple-typed value (number, string or boolean), or also use a predicate function if you want to input specific rules to count your items.

 ### Arguments